-The Welsh Government is responsible for the maintenance, operation and management of over 75 miles of motorways and over 1,000 miles (1,610 km) of trunk roads and works with two trunk road agents – SWTRA in south Wales and NMWTRA in north and mid Wales.
-It also allocates funds to Welsh local authorities for the maintenance of local roads.
+The Welsh Government is responsible for the maintenance, operation and management of over 75 miles of motorways and over 1,000 miles of trunk roads and works with two trunk road agents – SWTRA in south Wales and NMWTRA in north and mid Wales.
+It also allocates funds to Welsh local authorities for the maintenance of almost 20,000 miles of local roads.